eberban/eberban/books/tour/src/from_scratch/step2/lists.md

 > vare
 >   vie ke zai blun
 >   fia ma
->     vai ke sea kin gi
+>     vi ke sea kin gi
->     fai ke seo kin blu gi
+>     fi ke seo kin blu gi
 > ```

 From that definition we can now enable the __bu__ list grammar like so